You have been a homicide detective for how long, and you still expect life to be fair?

 Provenza: After all I've given to the L.A.P.D., anyone else besides me sitting in that office is an insult.
 And it's not fair.
 Raydor: You have been a homicide detective for how long, and you're still expecting life to be fair?

 There Are No Therapists: Averted.
 They do have some, but Rusty is dead set against going to one until "Pick Your Poison" when Sharron gets him to agree to see one.
 His one provision is the therapist can play chess.
+He can and is ranked as one of the best amateur chess players.

 Thicker Than Water: In "Pick Your Poison" this is averted between the murderer and his brother an attorney.
 The brother-attorney was first brought in to defend his sister-in-law where he learned she did sleep with one of the underage victims but didn't kill them with Molly mixed with cyanide.
 The attourney knows his brother has been mixing chemicals and always been a bit off.
 He tells him straight out he will defend his sister-in-law but cannot defend his brother because it would be a conflict of interest and is seriously angered by his brother's evil actions.